-This session allows students to reflect on the internship experience and process the learning that occurred in a safe and supportive context.
+The final module occurs toward the end or after the internship and focuses on ways of processing and articulating the internship as well as equipping students with practical tips and strategies for making the most of the experience personally, academically, and professionally.
+Students will reflect on the internship experience and process the learning that occurred in a safe and supportive context.
 The internship may have been a different experience than expected, may challenge the student's expectations of interning in a diverse and challenging environment, and may change the student's perspective of life projects or professional goals.
-The module discusses ways of acknowledging both the successes and failures of the internship, of completing tasks, handing over projects to and sharing insights with colleagues on the internship, and setting realistic goals for the future.
+The module discusses ways of acknowledging both the successes and challenges of the internship and setting realistic goals for the future.

-Additional Seminar Content will include:
+Additional seminar content will include: